netsharecmu/SDMetrics_timeseries/sdmetrics/timeseries/README.md

 ```
 which will generate a web report containing numerical values and visual plots.

-The [default config file](../reports/timeseries/config_quality_report.json) should be override by user's [customized config file](../reports/timeseries/sunglasses_qr.json) when in use.
+The user's [customized config file](../reports/timeseries/sunglasses_qr.json) will override the [default config file](../reports/timeseries/config_quality_report.json) when in use.
 For each metric, e.g., `SingleAttrSimilarity`, the configuration has to specifiy

 - `class`: the Python class that implemented this metric
 - `target_list`: (Optional) specifies the `target column` that the metric would like to be evaluated on.